Clybius/ComfyUI-Latent-Modifiers/README.md

 Increase/Decrease the strength of the adjustment by increasing `spectral_mod_multiplier`

-Beware of percentile values higher than 15, and multiplier values higher than 5.
-Here be dragons (may cause it to "noise-out", or become full of nonsensical noise, especially earlier in the diffusion process).</p>
+Beware of percentile values higher than 15 and multiplier values higher than 5, especially for hard clamping.
+Here be dragons, as large values may cause it to "noise-out", or become full of non-sensical noise, especially earlier in the diffusion process.</p>

 #### Current Pipeline: